vielmetti/vacuum/1986/fast-food-computing-risks-digest.md

 McDonald's fast food computers (i.e., cash registers) collect all sorts of data on the individual employee at the counter and on all counter sales as a whole.
-They also do not have a <no sale> key that opens up the cash register, probably to prevent theft.
+They also do not have a "no sale" key that opens up the cash register, probably to prevent theft.
 That made it real hard to fix a mistake without calling a manager to get a key to open the drawer.